Potential-Technologies/Rebrandify/README.md

 - Design tokens and CSS variables for easy customization.
 - Consistent and responsive design elements.
 - Scalable and efficient design system.
+- User-friendly interface.
+- Interoperable with various frameworks and projects.
+- Open-source and community-driven.
+- Regular updates and maintenance.
+- Thorough documentation for easy implementation.

 ## Installation